NeonWilderness/twoday/README.md

 console.log(`${alias} has written a total of ${stories} stories!`);
 await td.logout();
 ```
->In principle, the final logout is non-essential, however a best practice to immediately clean up the Twoday's sessions list.
+> In principle, the final logout is non-essential, however it's a best practice to immediately clean up Twoday's sessions list.
 <hr>

 ### Get all memberships with Administrator authorization